alfrix/docs/docs/library/neko_project_ii_kai.md

 ### User 1 device types

-- None - Input disabled.
+- None - Doesn't disable input.
 - **RetroPad** - Joypad
 - RetroPad w/Analog - Joypad - There's no reason to switch to this.